bedalus/4colour/README.md

 The project is organized into the following key files and directories:

+*   `README.md`: The current file.
+This outlines the goals of the project and can be updated as required, e.g. when planning.
 *   `canvas_app.py`: The main application class that initializes the UI and managers.
 *   `ui_manager.py`: Handles UI elements like buttons, hint text, and the debug overlay.
 *   `circle_manager.py`: Manages circle data (creation, storage, retrieval, removal).